-Another source of concern is that the pension system is becoming increasingly complex.
-The number of occupational pension plans per individual is increasing, both because job switches across sectors has become more common and because pension capital can be moved between companies.
+A source of concern is that the pension system is becoming increasingly complex.
+The number of occupational pension plans per individual is increasing both because job switches across sectors become more common and because pension capital can be moved between companies.
 The ongoing transitions between old and new occupational pension plans also contribute to the increased complexity of the second pillar.
-All three pillars also contain many elements of individual choice both during the accumulation and decumulation phases.
+All three pillars also contain many elements of individual choice both during accumulation and decumulation phase.
 Pension systems that are too complex risk leading to inertia and distrust, which in turn could lead to worse saving and retirement outcomes.
 Well-designed default fund options with low fees and appropriate risk exposure as well as comprehensive, user-friendly information/choice centers are necessary features in a complex pension system.

 Although the Swedish pension system is considered robust and sustainable there is reason to be concerned.
 As life expectancy increases, the gap between wages and pensions will increase.
-The total pension amount for people born between 1938 and 1946 shrank from 86% to 77% of the final salary.
-In addition, the national pension, which every Swedish citizen with a salary or another taxable benefit is entitled to, shrank from 61% to 49% of the final salary for the same age groups.
-To stop this development, the actual retirement age must be raised and the individual also needs to take more responsibility for their private pension savings.
-This makes it even more important to have accessible good pension savings products with low fees.
+The total pension amount for people born between 1938 and 1946 shrank from 86 % to 77 % of the final salary.
+And the public pension, which every Swedish citizen with a salary or another taxable benefit is entitled to, shrank from 61 % to 49 % of the final salary for the same age groups.
+The average exit age from the labour force has been increasing ever since the new public pension system was implemented in the late 1990s and is currently 64.
+However, the average claiming age has been fairly constant.
+The combination of constant claiming age, later labour force entry among youths, and indexation of pension benefits to life expectancy unavoidably means lower pension benefits.